Sakimori/matteo-the-prestige/README.md

   - shows a paginated list of all teams available for games which can be scrolled through.

 ### game commands:
-- m;startgame --day # or -d #
+- m;startgame --day # or -d #, -w [weather name] or --weather [weather name]
   - starts a game with premade teams made using saveteam. provides a link to the website where you can watch the game.
-  - the --day/-d is optional, if used it'll force the game to use the #th spot in each team's rotations. if this number is larger than the number of pitchers in one or both of the teams' rotations it'll wrap around. if it is not used pitchers will be chosen randomly from the teams' rotations.
+  - the --day/-d is an optional flag, if used it'll force the game to use the #th spot in each team's rotations. if this number is larger than the number of pitchers in one or both of the teams' rotations it'll wrap around. if it is not used pitchers will be chosen randomly from the teams' rotations.
+  - the -w/--weather is the same, if used it'll force the game to be the specified weather.
   - use this command at the top of a list with entries separated by new lines:
 	- the away team's name.
 	- the home team's name.